 - When the turkey is cooked, strain the broth through a sieve, with a bowl underneath to catch and reserve the liquid.
 Pour the liquid into the roasting pan.
 Place the pan on the stove top, and bring the liquid to a boil.
 Reduce to a simmer, and stir frequently, scraping the bottom of the pan to incorporate the bits of turkey fat that dropped to the bottom of the pan during the roasting.
 Simmer for a few minutes, then pour the liquid into a serving bowl.

 - Slice the the turkey, and plate a few pieces along with your side dishes.
-Serve with the light gravy and a bottle of red wine from the Languedoc!
+Serve with the light gravy and a bottle of red wine!